Many students work hard but feel like their progress is slow. They

 Real-world example

-explanation feels clear.
-When asked to solve a similar question independently,
+clear.
+When asked to solve a similar question independently, they cannot start.

 Fix it step by step